WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Question 8.
 Which part of the continent of South America gets more influenced by oceans?
 Where does moderate climate exist?

 Question 9.
-What is the effect of altitude upon the climate in South America?
+What is the effect of altitude on the climate in South America?

 Answer: